Finbond Group (JSE:FGL) Property, Plant and Equipment: R353 Mil (As of Feb. 2026)

 Finbond Group Business Description

 Finbond Group Ltd is a financial services institution that is engaged in the design and delivery of value and solution-based savings, credit, and insurance solutions tailored to depositor and borrower requirements.
-The company's business segments are Deposit and Debt Finance Products, Lending, Property investment, and Transactional banking.
+The company's business segments are Deposit and Debt Finance Products, Lending, Property investment, and Transactional banking, and Others.
 It derives key revenue from the Lending segment.
+Company opertes in USA, South Africa, and Canada, with majority of revenue from USA.